Ping Pong (manga): Critical reception

 Rose Bridges from Anime News Network praised the two omnibus editions of the manga, in particularly its characters and story giving it an A, and stated "The real story is about Smile and Peco's relationship with each other.
 This ultimately becomes the catalyst that sets forth their futures, and understanding that relationship is key to understanding the manga's ending—which may come out of nowhere if you're not paying careful attention.
 It's even more the story of how his friendship with Peco changes Smile, becoming something like his emotional lifeline.
 Reading Ping Pong 25 years after it wrapped, it's easy to see where it's been so influential.
 The series changed how sports manga was created, and that's obvious: so many modern-day sports anime clearly have Ping Pong in their DNA.
 If you haven't seen or read Ping Pong, I won't tell you what happens.
 The journey they take and the finale should both be richly savored, and these two omnibus editions are the perfect way to do just that.
 Deservedly one of the classics of sports manga; does a great job juggling the excitement and details of the sport, and building rewarding and layered story and characters; flowing art style that perfectly fits frenetic match scenes; rewards active, deep reading".

 Anime

 In 2015, Ping Pong the Animation received the Grand Prize award for Television Animation of the Year at the Tokyo Anime Awards Festival.
 The anime series was part of the Jury Selections at the 18th Japan Media Arts Festival in the Animation category in 2014.
 In November 2019, Polygon named Ping Pong the Animation as one of the best anime of the 2010s, and Crunchyroll listed it in their "Top 25 best anime of the 2010s".
 IGN also listed Ping Pong the Animation among the best anime series of the 2010s.
-Lauren Orsini of Forbes included the series on her list of the best anime of the decade.